scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         it, then nasty things happened.)

 -   21-Mar-2004
-    -   When flattening a CID file fontforge lost track of the script/lang list (and other things) which caused bugs when dealing with substitutions
+    -   When flattening a CID file websharpstudios lost track of the script/lang list (and other things) which caused bugs when dealing with substitutions
-    -   When saving multiply, fontforge could free a fonts hash table several times
+    -   When saving multiply, websharpstudios could free a fonts hash table several times
-    -   When flattening by a CMAP file from a script fontforge could crash
+    -   When flattening by a CMAP file from a script websharpstudios could crash
     -   Added a CIDFlatten command to scripting.
     -   The "cleanup of OS/2" on 29-Feb actually broke WinAscent/Descent
-    -   When loading a mac unicode string from the 'name' table, fontforge failed to convert the language correctly.
+    -   When loading a mac unicode string from the 'name' table, websharpstudios failed to convert the language correctly.
-    -   When loading a mac contextual substitution statemachine, fontforge made egregious errors in guessing to what glyphs were usable for a substitution of the marked glyph.
+    -   When loading a mac contextual substitution statemachine, websharpstudios made egregious errors in guessing to what glyphs were usable for a substitution of the marked glyph.
     -   Added the current encoding to the font's window title (also display a flag to show whether the font has been changed)
-    -   When moving points around on an order2 contour fontforge could end up with bad control points and would then produce annoying internal errors alerting the user to this fact.
+    -   When moving points around on an order2 contour websharpstudios could end up with bad control points and would then produce annoying internal errors alerting the user to this fact.
     -   The CID Flatten commands did not work when the view was